omcodedthis/Breakout/README.md

 --------------------------------------------------------------------------------------------
 This program was a blast to write.
-Having to apply the concept of decompostion to break the program down into smaller problems and tackling them was key.
+Having to apply the concept of decompostion to break the program down into smaller problems and tackling them individually was key.
 I have learnt a lot from CS106A and this program is a testament of what I have gained so far.

 Here are some documents on how to get this program running: